JimEli/CIS265_10B/README.md

 Develop a user menu to select from the three functions (Check, Median, or Polynomial) and prompt for the inputs.

 Includes a CUnit test file (test_macros.c) that performs unit tests upon the 3 macros.
 The tests are compiled only under the debug release.
-To function, this requires the CUnit test framework to be installed on per the instructions located here: https://sourceforge.net/projects/cunit/
+To function, this requires the CUnit test framework to be installed per the instructions located here: https://sourceforge.net/projects/cunit/